amussey/amussey.github.io/_posts/2015-08-11-testing-hubot-scripts.md

 ```

-By extending `Helper.Response` into `MockResponse` and redefining the `random` function, we can ensure consistent output of `random` while still maintaining the funcitonality of the rest of `Responses` functions.
+By extending `Helper.Response` into `MockResponse` and redefining the `random` function, we can ensure consistent output of `random` while still maintaining the functionality of the rest of `Responses` functions.
 This custom `Response` object can then be pushed into our test Hubot when creating the room (`room = helper.createRoom({'response': MockResponse})`).

 The rest of the test script for [`shipit.coffee`][shipit] can be found [here][shipit-test].